-The Trustee is a newly formed entity and has no operating history.
-The Trustee will not engage in any business activity other than the issuance of the Certificates, the acquisition of the Trust Assets as described herein, acting in its capacity as a trustee and other activities incidental or related to the foregoing as required under the Transaction Documents.
+The Trustee was incorporated in the Cayman Islands on 11 March 2013 as an exempted company with limited liability and has a limited operating history.
+The Trustee will not engage in, and has not as at the date of this Base Prospectus engaged in, any business activity other than the issuance of the Certificates, the acquisition of the Trust Assets as described herein, acting in its capacity as Trustee and other activities incidental or related to the foregoing as required under the Transaction Documents to which it is a party.

-The Trustee's only material assets, which it will hold on trust for the Certificateholders, will be the Trust Assets, including its right to receive payments under the Mudaraba Agreement.

-The Trustee's ability to pay amounts due on the Certificates will depend on its receipt from SIB (in its capacity as Mudareb), of all amounts due under the Mudaraba Agreement, which in aggregate may not be sufficient to meet all claims under the Certificates and the Transaction Documents.
-Therefore, the Trustee is subject to all the risks to which SIB is subject to the extent that such risks could limit SIB's ability to satisfy in full and on a timely basis its obligations under the Transaction Documents.
-See "Risks relating to the Group" for a further description of these risks.
+The Trustee's only material assets, which will be held on trust for the Certificateholders, in its capacity as Trustee, will be the Trust Assets, including its right to receive payments under the Transaction Documents.
+Therefore the Trustee is subject to all of the risks to which SIB is subject, to the extent that such risks could limit SIB's ability to satisfy in full and on a timely basis its obligations under the Transaction Documents to which it is a party (see "Risk factors relating to SIB and its business" for a further description of these risks).